transformerlab/transformerlab-docs/docs/evaluate/objective.md

 # Evaluating with Objective Metrics

-TransformerLab provides a suite of industry-standard objective metrics supported by DeepEval to evaluate model outputs.
+Transformer Lab provides a suite of industry-standard objective metrics supported by DeepEval to evaluate model outputs.
 Here's an overview of the available metrics:

 - **Rouge**: Evaluates text similarity based on overlapping word sequences
 - **BLEU**: Measures the quality of machine-translated text by comparing it with reference translations